pratyuma/coursera_GCD_proj_run_analysis/Codebook.md

-CodeBook for the tidy dataset
+# CodeBook for the tidy dataset

 The tidy_data.txt file contains the averages of every activity for every subject and every feature if that feature is a 'mean' or 'std' feature.
 (If the feature label contained 'mean' or 'std' then the feature was included in this tidy_data.txt output file.)

 Updates for the tidy set are given here.
 For original codebook please scroll down this file.

+## Feature Information

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 'time' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.